-- Note 1: The share of profits (losses) of the investee includes the effect of realized and unrealized gross profit on intercompany transaction. - Note 2: The share of profit (loss) was recognized according to the financial statements audited by R.O.C parent company's CPA of investees for the same year. - Note 3: For information on investments in mainland China, refer to Table 5. - Note 4: After undertaking structural reorganization in April 2021, the Company directly held the equity of LBC Bakery Equipment Inc. - Note 5: Lucky Union Limited reduced and returned its capital in the amount of US\$8,725 thousand and the procedures were completed in July 2021. - Note 6: Sinmag Limited reduced and returned its capital in the amount of US\$8,725 thousand and the procedures were completed in July 2021. - Note 7: Benchmark Service Co., Ltd. was liquidated and dissolved in August 2021.
+- Note 1: The share of profits (losses) of the investee includes the effect of realized and unrealized gross profit on intercompany transaction. - Note 2: The share of profit (loss) was recognized according to the financial statements audited by R.O.C parent company's CPA of investees for the same year. - Note 3: For information on investments in mainland China, refer to Table 5. - Note 4: Sinmag Limited converted the preference shares into ordinary shares in January 2022.
+The shares of LBC Bakery Equipment Inc. held by the Company decreased from 97.24% to 94.26%, and the shares of LBC Bakery Equipment Inc. held by Sinmag Limited increased from 0% to 3.07%.
+In addition, after undertaking structural reorganization in May 2022, Sinmag Equipment (China) Co., Ltd. directly held LBC Bakery Equipment Inc. - Note 5: After undertaking structural reorganization in May 2022, Sinmag Equipment (China) Co., Ltd. directly held Sinmag Equipment (Thailand) Co., Ltd. and Sinmag Bakery Equipment Sdn.
+Bhd. - Note 6: Lucky Union Limited reduced and returned its capital in the amount of US\$2,050 thousand, and the procedures were completed in June 2022. - Note 7: Sinmag Limited reduced and returned its capital in the amount of US\$2,050 thousand, and the procedures were completed in June 2022.

-INFORMATION ON INVESTMENTS IN MAINLAND CHINA FOR THE YEAR ENDED DECEMBER 31, 2021
+INFORMATION ON INVESTMENTS IN MAINLAND CHINA FOR THE YEAR ENDED DECEMBER 31, 2022